marafathussain/ML_book_easy/chapters/chapter2.md

 Same split every time!
 Results are reproducible.
 You and your collaborators get identical results.

 **What number to use?**
-Doesn't matter!
+Does not matter!
 Common choices: 42, 0, 123.
 Just pick one and stick with it.

 ### 2.7.4 Stratified Split: Maintaining Class Balance

 **The problem:**

-Imagine you have 100 samples: 90 healthy, 10 disease.
+Imagine you have 100 samples: 90 healthy, 10 diseased.

 A random split might give you:
 - Training: 88 healthy, 2 disease (2% disease)